 To contact the radio station generally, use our ‘contact us’ page and we’ll make every effort to reply to any emails which raise substantive issues.
 Should you prefer to speak to programme management, please contact firstname.lastname@example.org.
 You can also contact the station during office hours on 0121 566 5200

 Events/Charities support or coverage

-Free Radio 80s (Coventry & Warwickshire) is the sister station to Free Radio (Coventry & Warwickshire) which stages several events and charity initiatives through the year.
-In 2012, the Walk of Warwickshire saw us raise over £100,000 for the UHCW Charities Baby Care Appeal.
-It is envisaged that, wherever possible, Free Radio 80s will play an additional support role to many of these such events and charity initiatives.
+Free Radio 80s (Coventry & Warwickshire) is the sister station to Free Radio FM (Coventry & Warwickshire) which stages several events and charity initiatives through the year.
+Wherever possible, Free Radio 80s will play an additional support role to many of these such events and charity initiatives.

 Recent Programme and/or News Highlights

 Our website covers much of the programming we’re proud of (general and, where appropriate, news).
 Click here to see our Free Radio 80s home page.